fernandocallejasr/TweetScanner/README.md

 3. Fork the project and clone it to your local machine.
 4. In the terminal, change directory to the one that contains the project.
 5. Run  `pod install`  to be able to build locally.
+6. Create an account as a twitter developer and obtain your own consumer API key and consumer secret API key.
+7. Change the strings in the swifter constant using your own Twitter API keys.
+# If having problems with Swifter
+Delete the Swifter file in the files inspector and replace it with the one from the clone of the git repository:  [Swifter](https://github.com/mattdonnelly/Swifter) then embed the iOS.framework.